- About Us

 The jockeying for internet traffic is at an all-time high.
 Competition between e-commerce brands is fierce, and the strategies to land the next client are complex and can take time to show results.
 While the world of internet marketing has evolved, two foundational strategies are still producing results for marketers and brands alike.
 If you can master the art and science of SEO and paid search, you’ll be able to master traffic levels, which impact the bottom line of the brand you represent.

 Both SEO and PPC are dynamic in nature and have evolved drastically over the years.
 But one question that still remains among digital marketers is which one to choose between the two.
-SEO vs. PPC: which is better?
+SEO vs. PPC: Which is better?

 The truth is, there’s no such thing as ‘a perfect digital marketing strategy.’
 But yes, you can always demonstrate your expertise by employing the best strategies that match the prevalent conditions of your business.
 This is how it goes.

-For me, PPC is more like residing in a rented accommodation.
+For me, PPC is more like residing in rented accommodation.
 You enjoy all the benefits, practice all the possible goods, but in reality, you don’t own it.

 SEO, on the other hand, is like buying your own home.
 The efforts are hard and intense, but what you earn actually belongs to you alone.

 One deciding factor in choosing between the two can be opting one that complements your present marketing ideas and business needs.
 But if this one statement doesn’t really click in your mind, then read this post to get in-depth knowledge of Organic SEO and Pay-per-Click Advertising—and then you should be able to make a wiser decision.
-You should be able to answer the question “SEO vs. PPC: which is better?”
+You should be able to answer the question “SEO vs. PPC: Which is better?”

 Since I want you to make a firm decision by selecting the best between the two for your own business, I’ll be listing both the positives and negatives of both subjects.
 But before I dig out all the details, I want you to take a quick glance at some of the latest statistics for the two: